 I vividly recall seeing my first snowy owl in Seattle’s Discovery Park several years ago during another irruption.
 It wasn’t hard to find: I just looked for the small pack of excited bird enthusiasts huddled around spotting scopes.
 And there it was!
 A big, beautiful bird perched in the open, as large as a great horned owl but nearly pure white.
 That particular owl was having a hard time resting while being aggressively harassed by local crows.

 I didn't miss the chance to see many more snowies last winter.
 It was easy to get excited.
-And there were some great reports.
-Crosscut featured this interview with Paul Bannick about the owls, which includes how a changing world is affecting them and why we should appreciate our connection to their arctic breeding grounds.
-A companion piece describes theories about why these irruptions occur.
+One piece describes theories about why these irruptions occur.

 You can also learn more about snowy owls on Seattle Audubon’s BirdWeb.

 Swans migrate from Alaska down to Washington every year.
 Two kinds of swans make this annual journey: trumpeter swans and tundra swans.
 Both can be seen at places like western Washington’s Skagit Delta, where they may mingle together.
 They don’t travel in massive flocks like snow geese (see below), but their big, white bodies are easy to spot in area farm fields.